 Community Service Information

-All BMCHS students are required to complete community service hours as a part of their academic and faith formation.
+All BMC, students are required to complete community service hours as a part of their academic and faith formation.
 All students are required to complete 25 hours of Community Service for each year they are at Bishop Moore Catholic.
-Student's Community Service must be completed at a non-profit organization.
-Students are advised to have no less than 50 hours by April 1st of their sophomore year and 75 hours by April 1st of the junior year.
+Student Community Service must be completed at a non-profit organization.
+Students are advised to have no less than 50 hours by April 1st of their sophomore year and 75 hours by April 1st of their junior year.
 These requirements must be met in order to apply for a parking space in May before their junior year.

-If assistance is needed please stop by the Guidance office or contact Mrs. Robyn Baltar at BaltarR@bishopmoore.org
+If you need assistance, please stop by the Guidance office or contact Ms. Skylar Morris at email@example.com

 Community Service Guidelines